 The Aall Foundation, Bunbury Charitable Trust, The Leslie Mary Carter Charitable Trust, The Country Houses Foundation, The Eversley Trust, The Greys Charitable Trust, The H B Allen Charitable Trust, The Charles Michael Holloway Charitable Trust, William & Edith Oldham Charitable Trust, The Leche Trust, The Oakdale Trust, The Pilgrim Trust, The Sainer Charity, and the Helen Robertson Charitable Trust.

 Mrs S Preston, Mr J Senior, and Mrs P Smith.

-£1,500 has been donated to the Cobham Dairy appeal thanks to our tie-up with Waitrose.
-Donations from sales on a bespoke case of wine and commission from grocery deliveries have generated a healthy contribution towards saving this special building.
+£1,500 has been donated to the Cobham Dairy appeal thanks to our previous tie-up with Waitrose.
+Donations from sales on a bespoke case of wine and commission from grocery deliveries generated a healthy contribution towards saving this special building.
 Sincere thanks to Waitrose and our customers.
-If you’d like to order groceries and unlock a Waitrose donation there is more detail here

 We are also grateful to the generous Guardians, Patrons and other supporters who have chosen to remain anonymous and to everybody else who has already supported the appeal.